 5. The Evergreen/Grand Target Area depicted on Map 5 below.
-Projects in this target area must meet the zoning requirements of the underlying zoning district as well as the market rate or income-based requirements under section 3.22.040 (D)(9)(a) Map 5: Evergreen/Grand Target Area
+Projects in this target area must meet the zoning requirements of the underlying zoning district as well as the market rate or income-based requirements under VMC 3.22.040(D)(9)(a):